AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-html5.md

 1. Enter the required configuration details for the HTML5 preset.
 1. Select **Done** to save the preset settings.

-For details on preset configuration options, refer to the [Custom preset configurations](#custom-preset-configurations) section.
+For details on preset configuration options, refer to the [Custom preset configuration](#custom-preset-configuration) section.

-## Custom preset configurations
+## Custom preset configuration

 Configuration options vary slightly depending on whether you are configuring the preset from the Map console or the Map dashboard.
 Some options apply only to the Map dashboard, while others apply to both.